 A question was raised regarding the movement of groundwater in the shallow aquifer at the site and whether or not adequate hydrostatic (or hydrogeologic) investigations were conducted as part of the site investigation process.
 A significant amount of hydrologic and geologic investigation was conducted during 1993 and 1994 as part of the site Remedial Investigation (RI) process.
 These investigations were adequate to characterize the current condition of the shallow groundwater aquifer at the Primoshield Site.

 Additional detailed information regarding these investigations can be found in the Final Remedial Investigation (RI) Report for the Primoshield Site dated September 1994.
 See in particular "Part 2 - Study Area Investigations" and "Part 4 - Field Investigation Results".
-For summary information concerning shallow groundwater at the site, refer to Figures 3 and 4 in the Final Feasibility Study (FS) Report for the Primoshield Site dated and corresponding concentration levels.
+For summary information concerning shallow groundwater at the site, refer to Figures 3 and 4 in the Final Feasibility Study (FS) Report for the Primoshield Site dated January 1995 and to Table 1 in the ROD for specific chemical contaminants and corresponding concentration levels.
 The site groundwater monitoring wells will remain in operation during and following remedial construction to assess the effectiveness of the remedial actions taken.